jkotan/scingestor/README.md

 created, namely `/etc/scingestor/default.yaml`.
 The system administrator can edit the default configuration or create a new one e.g. `/etc/scingestor/p99config.yaml`
 * a new systemd service  `/usr/lib/systemd/system/scingestor.service`, is created  if the old one does not exist.
 The system administrator needs to edit the service file if the configuration file name is changed
-* After installing `scingestor-server` the system administrator starts the scingestor service via `systemctl start scingestor.service` and enables it via `systemctl enable scingestor.service`
+* after installing `scingestor-server` the system administrator starts the scingestor service via `systemctl start scingestor.service` and enables it via `systemctl enable scingestor.service`
 * the scigestor user is allowed to create and modify  `metadata_copy_map_file` and `metadata_group_map_file` by default located at
-`/home/p00user/.config/DESY/scingestor-metadata-copy-map.lst` and `/home/$USER/.config/DESY/scingestor-metadata-group-map.lst`,respectively
+`/home/p00user/.config/DESY/scingestor-metadata-copy-map.lst` and `/home/$USER/.config/DESY/scingestor-metadata-group-map.lst`, respectively

 ## Dataset list file content